apache/druid/docs/design/router.md

 #### manual

-This strategy reads the parameter `brokerService` from the query context and routes the query accordingly.
-If no valid `brokerService` is specified in the query context, the field `defaultManualBrokerService` is used if set to a valid non-null value.
+This strategy reads the parameter `brokerService` from the query context and routes the query to that broker service.
+If no valid `brokerService` is specified in the query context, the field `defaultManualBrokerService` is used to determine target broker service given the value is valid and non-null.
+A value is considered valid if it is present in `druid.router.tierToBrokerMap`

 *Example*: A strategy that routes queries to the Broker "druid:broker-hot" if no valid `brokerService` is found in the query context.